Stephanie’s Stage 3 PMBCL Non-Hodgkin’s Lymphoma Story

-- Bone pain: this was a direct result of Neulasta or Neupogen shots that were given to boost my white blood cell counts after chemotherapy did a number on them.
-It felt like pin-prick pain in my bones.
-This got better for me the last half of chemo (last three cycles).
+- Bone pain: This was a direct result of Neulasta or Neupogen shots that were given to boost my white blood cell counts after chemotherapy did a number on them.
+It felt like pinprick pain in my bones.
+This got better for me the last half of chemo (last 3 cycles).

 - What helped: I took Claritin after hearing it could help.
-I thought there was a difference for sure, though I’m not sure I can attribute it 100-percent to the allergy medicine.
+I thought there was a difference for sure, though I’m not sure I can attribute it 100% to the allergy medicine.

 Yes, I did not know that taking acyclovir might help!
 Had I known about it, I think I would have saved myself a cycle of absolute oral torture (no exaggeration).